saasquatch/program-tools/packages/integration-boilerplate-node/README.md

   <a href="https://www.npmjs.com/package/@saasquatch/integration-boilerplate-node"><img src="https://img.shields.io/npm/dm/@saasquatch/integration-boilerplate-node.svg?style=flat-square" alt="NPM downloads"/> </a>
 </p>

-[SaaSquatch](https://saasquatch.com) provides an application for managing referral and rewards programs for digital businesses.
+[SaaSquatch](https://saasquatch.com) is a platform for managing referral and rewards programs for digital businesses.
 Integrations with SaaSquatch are typically built as microservices which respond to [webhooks](https://docs.saasquatch.com/api/webhooks/) and form handler triggers from SaaSquatch's forms platform.